Vital Elements That Are Often Overlooked Within The Educational System

 It’s an element that can no longer be ignored, as we have come to live in a world where technology is as almost as common as eating or drinking.
-Ok, maybe not as important as eating or drinking, but technology has become apart of our everyday world, and the American education system is clearly no exception.
+Okay, maybe not as important as eating or drinking, but technology has become apart of our everyday world, and the American education system is clearly no exception.

 Technology is no longer an element that is overlooked in education, but rather embraced and accepted.
 It has made learning and teaching easier for both teachers and students.
 So if technology can officially be agreed on and checked off the list of educational development, what aspects of education are still being overlooked?